 We believe hunger is a by-product, and has many root causes to why people are not afforded consistent food stuffs.
-We will give opportunity and hope to those at-risk youth through soft skill development, skill set training in the hospitality and technology industry, mentor-ship, and a way to create their own path built upon confidence and knowledge.
+We will give opportunity and hope to those at-risk youth through soft skill development, skill set training in the hospitality and technology industry, mentor-ship, and a way to create their own path built upon confidence and knowledge - centered around food.

 Good nutrition, particularly in the first three years of life, is important in establishing a good foundation that has implications for a child’s future physical and mental health, academic achievement, and economic productivity.

 Unfortunately, food insecurity is an obstacle that threatens that critical foundation.
 Nearly 15 million children under 18 in the United States live in households where they are unable to consistently access enough nutritious food necessary for a healthy life.
 Although food insecurity is harmful to any individual, it can be particularly devastating among children due to their increased vulnerability and the potential for long-term consequences.

 The problem of child hunger is not simply a moral issue.
 Scientific evidence suggests that food insecure children are less likely to become productive citizens.
 Research has shown that food insecurity and hunger can pose serious threats to children’s health, growth, and development.